Skip to main navigation Skip to search Skip to main content

 Donald Wetherick is a music therapist with over 30 years experience in work with children and adults facing challenges from developmental differences, neurodiversity, disrupted family life or mental illness.
 He currently works as a music therapist in adult mental health in Newham and as a music therapy trainer at the Guildhall School of Music and Drama.

 Donald is Deputy Head of Music Therapy at the Guildhall School and also a researcher with a focus on music therapy training and pedagogy.
 He is a co-editor of the British Journal of Music Therapy and a former Chair of the British Association for Music Therapy (2012-15).
+Since September 2025, Donald has been an Associate Editor for the Psychology of Music journal.

 Research interests